denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^3]: The situation is more complicated for pre-modern texts, where the materiality of print cannot be taken for granted.

-[^4]: See also Gadamer, *Truth and Method*, 110: "In both legal and theological hermeneutic there is an essential tension between the fixed text---the law or the gospel---on the one hand and, on the other, the sense arrived at by applying it at the concrete moment of interpretation."

-[^5]: Ricoeur, *Interpretation Theory*, 28.
+[^4]: See for example Gadamer, *Truth and Method*, 110: "In both legal and theological hermeneutic there is an essential tension between the fixed text---the law or the gospel---on the one hand and, on the other, the sense arrived at by applying it at the concrete moment of interpretation."
+See also Ricoeur, *Interpretation Theory*, 28.

 [^6]: See, for example, Huhtamo and Parikka's "Introduction" in *Media Archaeology*, 3: "Media Archaeology should not be confused with archaeology as